raexera/yuki/.github/README.md

 ## :snowflake: About

-Welcome to my repo!
-Here, you'll find my personal dotfiles for setting up NixOS and Home-Manager, all neatly organized with flakes and flake-parts.
-Feel free to take a look around!
-Curious about what's inside?
-See an overview of the flake outputs by running:
+In this repository, you'll discover a carefully curated collection of my personal dotfiles.
+These are designed for setting up NixOS and Home-Manager, utilizing the robust structure of [flakes](https://nixos.wiki/wiki/Flakes) and [flake-parts](https://github.com/hercules-ci/flake-parts) for optimal organization and efficiency.

+Interested in seeing the specifics?
+Get an overview of the flake outputs by executing the following command:

 ```sh
 nix flake show github:rxyhn/yuki